Ryan Jeffers Preview, Player Props: Twins vs. Guardians

-Ryan Jeffers -- .229 average over his past 10 games -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Xzavion Curry on the mound, on August 28 at 7:40 PM ET.
+Ryan Jeffers, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Gavin Williams on the hill, August 29 at 7:40 PM ET.

-He is looking to bounce back after he struck out four times in his last game against the Rangers.
+In his last game he had a hitless performance (0-for-4) against the Guardians.

 Ryan Jeffers Game Info & Props vs. the Guardians